ckeditor/ckeditor5/docs/getting-started/setup/configuration.md

 ```

 <info-box>
 	Be careful when removing plugins from CKEditor builds using {@link module:core/editor/editorconfig~EditorConfig#removePlugins `config.removePlugins`}.
 If removed plugins were providing toolbar buttons, the toolbar configuration included in a build will become invalid.
-In such a case, you need to provide the {@link getting-started/setup/toolbar updated toolbar configuration} as in the example above or by providing only toolbar items that need to be removed using `config.toolbar.removeItems`.
+In such a case, you need to provide the updated toolbar configuration as in the example above or by providing only toolbar items that need to be removed using the {@link getting-started/setup/toolbar#extended-toolbar-configuration-format `config.toolbar.removeItems`} configuration option instead.
 </info-box>